Highlights cells that changed, coloring differently for increasing, decreasing, and non-numeric cells.

 Optional data frame with

-$rowand$colentries to indentify individual cells to invert color schemes for increase vs decrease.
-Defaults to NULL.- nofillStyle
+$rowand$colentries to identify individual cells to invert color schemes for increase vs decrease.
+Defaults to NULL.- change_color

 As